 It’s hard to provide a satisfactory answer to this question, since it depends upon what’s causing your shortness of breath.
 Rest assured that your doctor’s primary goal is to help you get the air you need.
 If it turns out that you have a problem with your lungs, the team at St. Louis Heart and Vascular is happy to point you in the right direction for medical help.

-To get to the bottom of your shortness of breath, call St. Louis Heart and Vascular at one of their six locations.
+To get to the bottom of your shortness of breath, call St. Louis Heart and Vascular at one of their seven locations.